datacamp/courses-introduction-to-python/chapter1.md

 //player.vimeo.com/video/108225030
 ```

---- type:NormalExercise lang:python xp:50 skills:2
+--- type:NormalExercise lang:python xp:100 skills:2
 ## The Python Interface

-In the Python script editor on the right, you can type Python code to solve the exercises.
+In the Python script on the right, you can type Python code to solve the exercises.
 If you hit _Submit Answer_, your python script is executed and the output is shown in the IPython Shell.
 DataCamp checks whether your submission is correct and gives you feedback.

 You can hit _Submit Answer_ as often as you want: you will not loose any experience points.
 If you're stuck, you can ask for the Hint, and ultimately the Solution.
 This will cost you XP points, though.